terroo/terroo.github.io/README.md

-# terroo.github.io
+# Terroo
-Marcos Oliveira Blog's Project Terroo GNU/Linux Distro Based Gentoo
+Blog's Marcos Oliveira about Gentoo and All